Hidden Gems in Muncie (Indiana): 10 Unique Things to Do

 Tonne Winery

 If you’re more of a fan of wine than beer (although you could do both during your trip), then be sure to check out Tonne Winery.
-This award-winning winery located at 3431 S Old U.S. 36 is one of many attractions that makes up Fort Wayne’s burgeoning craft beverage scene—and it doesn’t hurt that they are also family-friendly and open seven days a week.
+This award-winning winery located at 3431 S Old U.S. 36 is one of many attractions that make up Fort Wayne’s burgeoning craft beverage scene—and it doesn’t hurt that they are also family-friendly and open seven days a week.
 Tonne Winery is the perfect place to sit, relax and unwind.

 Prairie Creek Reservoir and Campground

 Take a swim or rent a canoe at Prairie Creek Reservoir and Campground.
-This is one of Muncie’s most popular parks with many beautiful trails for hikers, mountain bikers, and cross country skiers.
-If you like camping you can pitch your tent or rent an RV site.
+This is one of Muncie’s most popular parks, with many beautiful trails for hikers, mountain bikers, and cross-country skiers.
+If you like camping, you can pitch your tent or rent an RV site.
 It’s one of our favorite places to spend an afternoon.
 You will love it!

 Lowery’s Candies